codeAligned/JP_Notes/book-think_stats_notes.md

 ### CDF
 The CDF is the function that maps from a _value_ to its _percentile rank_.
-The CDF is a function of $x$, where $x$ is any value that might appear in the distribution.
-To evaluate $CDF(x)$ for a particular value of $x$, we compute the fraction of values in the distribution less than or equal to $x$.
+The CDF is a function of _x_, where _x_ is any value that might appear in the distribution.
+To evaluate _CDF(x)_ for a particular value of _x_, we compute the fraction of values in the distribution less than or equal to _x_.

 Here’s what that looks like as a function that takes a sequence, `sample`, and a value, `x`: